-The Community Health Center of Southeast Kansas is a federally qualified patient-centered health center dedicated to providing quality health care to everyone regardless of their ability to pay.
+The Community Health Center of Southeast Kansas is a Federally Qualified Health Center dedicated to providing quality health care to everyone regardless of income or insurance status.

 Originally opened by Mt.
-Carmel Regional Medical Center (now Via Christi Hospital Pittsburg) as an extension of its mission, it is now a patient-owned and operated organization serving more than 20,000 children and adults annually.
+Carmel Regional Medical Center as an extension of its mission, it is now a patient-owned and operated organization serving over 40,000 children and adults annually.

-Medicare, Medicaid, HealthWave and private insurance are accepted.
-Discounted services are available for those meeting financial assistance guidlines.
+Medicare, Medicaid, KanCare and private insurance are accepted.
+Discounted rates for services are available for those meeting financial assistance guidelines.
 No-one is refused care due to inability to pay.

 The Health Resources and Service Administration, in accordance with the Federally Supported Health Center’s Assistance Act, as amended, sections 224(g)-(n) of the Public Health Service (PHS) Act, deems Community Health Center of Southeast Kansas to be an employee of the PHS, for the purposes of section 224.
 Section 224(a) of the PHS Act provides liability protection under the Federal Tort Claims Act (FTCA) or by alternative benefits provided by the United States where the availability of such benefits precludes a remedy under the FTCA, for damage for personal injury resulting from the performance of medical, surgical, dental or related functions by PHS employees while acting with the scope of such employment.
 Any questions regarding this coverage should be directed to CHC/SEK’s Quality Assurance Officer at 620-231-9873.